chiphwang1/helm-oci-autonomous-db/README.md

 ```

-**2. Deploy conatiner image into a Kubernetes cluster**.
+**3. Deploy container image into a Kubernetes cluster**.

-One way to use the script is an init container for the application container in a Kuberenetes pod.
-The init container will run first and when the ATP is ready it will write the wallet files to a location that is accessible to the
+One way to use the packaged Python script is as an init container for the application container in a Kuberenetes pod.
+The init container will run first and when the ATP is ready it will write the wallet files to a location that is accessible to the application container.

+Since the Kubernetes pod will be contacting the Kubernetes API server to check for the creation of secrets the approproiate permissions need to the assigned to the pod.
+In the templates directory, the role.yaml, the role-binding.yaml file assigns the permissions to access secrets to the internal-kubectl service account.
+This service account will need to be assigned to the Kubernetes pod to allow it to read secrets from the Kubernetes API server.